recurrentauto/recurrent-datascience-hw/README.md

   you import.
 - There is no deadline for this, just send it to us when you are ready.
-- Submit your Jupyter notebook by emailing it to us (you can email the `.ipynb` file itself, or a link to the file hosted on a cloud service)
+- Submit your Jupyter notebook by emailing it to us (you can email the `.ipynb` file itself, or a link to the file hosted on a cloud service).
+Please don't include your name or other identifying info in your notebook - we will pass your notebook to team members to review blind (without knowing applicant identities).

 ### The sample data
 We've provided four files with small sets of sample data to use in this assignment.